 George S. Yip

-George S. Yip is Associate Dean for Executive Programmes at Imperial College Business School in London.
+George S. Yip is Professor of Marketing and Strategy at Imperial College Business School in London.
 His previous academic positions have included Professor of Strategy and Co-Director of the Centre on China Innovation at China Europe International Business School in Shanghai; Dean of the Rotterdam School of Management – Erasmus University; and appointments at Harvard Business School, UCLA, Cambridge University’s Judge Business School, and London Business School.
 He is a Former Lead Senior Fellow of the UK’s Advanced Institute of Management Research.